peter-mghendi/jam/README.md

 - `add` - add a new alias
 - `remove` - remove an alias
 - `enable` - mark an alias as enabled
-- `disable` - mark an alias as disabled
+- `disable` - mark an alias as disables

-More commands (export, edit, etc.) may come later.

 ---